 From this point on, things only get better, though.
 The unit weighs only 4k so you won't have any problem carrying it around or driving it manually, and the skateboard is capable of flying at pretty solid 20km/h.
 So, even though you are not going to ride far, you will at least travel fast.

 Oh yeah, the board can also carry loads of solid 90kg.

 When it comes to advanced features (take advanced with a grain of salt), it should be pointed out that the unit’s remote is extremely well-built and pleasant the use.
 You also get the option to choose between two driving modes (beginner and expert) and check the remaining battery life both for skateboard and remote as well.

-The cheapest Electric Skateboard that still performs quite well
+The cheapest Electric Skateboard under $100 that still performs quite well

-RazorX Cruiser is a skateboard that, on the first glance, looks like a solid improvement over the previous product we reviewed.
+RazorX Cruiser is a best electric skateboard under 200.
+On the first glance, looks like a solid improvement over the previous product we reviewed.
 For a start, the board looks way better and sells at an even lower price.
 Also, there is a welcome option to replace the battery, which comes in handy when dealing with riding times we’ll cover in more detail below.

 Also, the unit is very light and more in tune with younger customers.

 On the other hand, the motor we get in the package presents a noticeable downgrade which has its effects on the core specs.
 But, we already agreed that cheaper units always entail some compromises.

 What about the overall performance?

 Well, the unit definitely over-performs for what you are asked to pay.
 Take a couple of minutes to adjust to the controls and the tactility of the board, and you will be able to effortlessly breeze between the obstacles.
 Since the motor runs the wheels directly rather than by conveyor belts and the unit is light enough, you won't have any problem kicking off manually once you see battery depleting.